elijah629/redditlang/RedditLang Spec GenZ.md

 ## Functions

-- Functions are declared with the `callmeonmycellphone` keyword
+- When you wanna declare a function, just hit it with `callmeonmycellphone`
-- Functions have modifiers, arguments, a name, and a return type
+- Got modifiers, arguments, a name, and a return type.
-- Modifiers are space seperated
+- Modifiers - just space 'em out.
 - The declaration's type is the return type and the Ident is the name of the function
 - The arguments are comma seprated